How to set up a macro tracking app for your ketogenic diet, part 2

-Part 3 will be about which foods to eat and how to plan your meals using these tools so you take all the guesswork out of staying within your macro limits.
+Part 3 will be about which foods to eat and then in Part 4 I’ll explain how to plan your meals using these tools so you take all the guesswork out of staying within your macro limits.

 Once you have calculated your macro targets with a keto calculator (part 1), you will need to install a tracking app on your phone (or you can use the related website if you prefer using the computer) I prefer the phone app because I can carry the phone to the kitchen, scan bar-codes and adjust numbers while preparing the meals.